esarkarov/tasky-ai/documents/project-spec.md

 ## Project Overview

-**Tasky AI** is a project and task management application that uses AI to help users generate tasks.
-Users can create projects, manage tasks, and use AI to generate task suggestions from natural language prompts.
+**Tasky AI** is a single-user task management web application.
+It lets you organize work into projects and uses AI to help generate task lists when you create new projects.
-The application uses a Backend-as-a-Service (BaaS) architecture with third-party services for authentication, data storage, and AI capabilities.

 ## Tasky AI Software System